Franky1/Streamlit-Sharing-Test/README.md

 - [ ] adjust color theme for plotly tables
 - [ ] fix plotly table issues
 - [ ] fix plotly table height
+- [x] try tabulate instead of plotly tables
+- [ ] remove plotly at all
 - [ ] add more documentation in README

 ---